 Grow Your Own: Delphine Sellars on Reclaiming the Land through Food

-In this series, we shine a spotlight on local leaders in North Carolina, the state with the highest number of factory farms in the country, who are working to promote food justice; provide access to healthy, plant-based foods; support better environmental stewardship; and improve community health from the ground up.
+In this series, we shine a spotlight on local leaders in North Carolina, who are working to promote food justice; provide access to healthy, plant-based foods; support better environmental stewardship; and improve community health from the ground up.

 Our first installment introduces Delphine Sellars, co-founder and executive director of Urban Community AgriNomics (UCAN), a nonprofit focused on integrating agriculture into the health and well-being of urban communities.
 Based in Durham, N.C.
 Since April 29th, 2016, UCAN has been restoring an estate that was once part of North Carolina’s plantation system, transforming it into a community garden.
 OMD’s North Carolina Field Organizer Zakiyaa Taylor interviewed her on the farm.